Do medical bills affect your credit?

 2. Check whether health insurance will pay

-Ask the health care provider whether they’ve requested payment from your health insurance company.
-They may have mistakenly sent you a bill before running it through insurance.
 If your health insurance company received the bill and decided against paying it, you could appeal the decision.
 Appeals processes vary from company to company.
 Your insurance provider should be able to tell you what you can expect from the review.

 3. Pay the bill

 Once you understand the charges and you’ve confirmed you’re responsible for the balance, it’s best to pay the bill by the due date.
-Keep documentation of your payment, and make sure it’s processed.
+Keep documentation of your payment and make sure it’s processed.

-4. Create a payment plan with the provider
+Ask about a payment plan with the provider

 If you can’t pay the entire medical bill at once, your medical provider might be willing to set up a payment plan or lower the amount due if you contact them before it’s turned over to a collection agency.
 Before agreeing to a payment plan, make sure it’s realistic for your budget.
 Get details of the agreement in writing, and then pay the installments on time.